cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 ``kubeProxyReplacement`` with ``probe`` by default which would automatically disable a subset of the features to implement the kube-proxy replacement instead of bailing out if the kernel support is missing.
-This makes the assumption that Cilium's BPF kube-proxy replacement would co-exist with kube-proxy on the system to optimize Kubernetes services.
+This makes the assumption that Cilium's eBPF kube-proxy replacement would co-exist with kube-proxy on the system to optimize Kubernetes services.
 Given we've used kubeadm to explicitly deploy a kube-proxy-free setup, the ``strict`` mode has been used instead to ensure that we do not rely on a (non-existing) fallback.

-Cilium's BPF kube-proxy replacement is supported in direct routing as well as in tunneling mode.
+Cilium's eBPF kube-proxy replacement is supported in direct routing as well as in tunneling mode.

 Validate the Setup